jamesraymusic/jamesraymusic.github.io/lyrics/come-rain-or-come-shine.md

 I'm gonna love you, like nobody loves you
 Come rain or come shine
 Happy together, unhappy together
-But wouldn't it be fine
+But wont't it be fine

 Days may be cloudy or sunny
 We're in or we are out of the money